 What is Channel Learning?

 Imagine the other three insurance companies that Select Quote represents just send a packet of colorful paper to channel insurance agents every now and then.
 What product do you think Select Quote will sell when they are in the hot seat in front of a potential client?
-I was in sales many years and you always sell what you know best.
+I was in sales for many years and I learned that you always sell what you know best.
 Competition is always stiff and selling is always tough.

 Business Reasons for Channel Learning